-(Fourth in a series on how to tutor.)
+(Fourth in a series on tutoring.)

 Focusing on what is right about ourselves and the people we work with is key to both success and joy.
-This is a truth that runs deep, but cynical people like me think, “Right – I’m trying to work with a kid who’s cussing me out and running away from me and I’m supposed to concentrate on her bravery and zest?
+This is a truth that runs deep, but cynical people like me think, “Right – I’m trying to work with a kid who’s cussing me out and running away from me and I’m supposed to concentrate on her bravery and zest?”

 Yes, as a matter of fact.
 Yes I am.
 That doesn’t mean I don’t pull a consequence on her for cussing and running, but during and after the incident, I will employ my strengths to stay connected to this child and call out her strengths.
 This will keep me from quitting kid ministry!

 The Mayerson Academy in Cincinnati, which trains and supports learning communities, has employed research findings in the field of positive psychology to give educators character strength curriculum all over the world.
 They use a 120 question inventory from the VIA Institute on Character to help us discover our character strengths.
 Click here to link to the survey.